quasarframework/quasar/.github/CONTRIBUTING.md

 You will need [Node.js](http://nodejs.org) **version 8.9+** along [Yarn](https://yarnpkg.com/) or [NPM](https://docs.npmjs.com/getting-started/installing-node).
 Read `package.json` and take notice of the scripts you can use.

-After cloning the repo, run:
+After cloning the repo, in each subfolder run:

 ``` bash
 $ yarn # or: npm install